-Reading is a highly mental activity, especially when you are reading to learn and not just to enjoy yourself.
+Reading is a highly mental activity, especially when you read to learn and not just enjoy yourself.
 People read for different reasons, but primarily to get new information and learn.
 For students who are pressed with time, it is important to learn how to read efficiently and understand the material at the same time.
 To achieve this, know the 3Rs to help you improve your reading comprehension.

 Before getting into the 3Rs, understand what it means to survey a material.
 This is a pre-reading activity with plenty of benefits.